krnsk0/krnsk0.dev_2/src/writing/post2.md

 date: 2019-06-05
 tags: ['post']
 ---
-This is the first post on my blog.
+This is the second post on my blog.